BHS / ENG

 The working languages at the annual gatherings are English and Bosnian/Croatian/Serbian, with simultaneous or consecutive translation.

 The first workshop took place in June 2010 in Sarajevo, and a second in October 2011 in Prijedor in BiH, which was preceded by a two-day study mainly in Croatia, in order to integrate more field explorations in the program.
-During this workshop it was decided to organize these gatherings on an annual basis.
-These gatherings had been initiated by the following persons and organisations: Alma Masic / Youth Initiave for Human Rughts BiH, Tamara Banjeglav / Documenta, Lejla Mamut / TRIAL, Frank Morawietz / Franco-German Youth Office, and Nicolas Moll / Centar André Malraux.
+During this workshop, it was decided to organize these gatherings on an annual basis.
+These gatherings had been initiated by the following persons and organisations: Alma Masic / Youth Initiative for Human Rights BiH, Tamara Banjeglav / Documenta, Lejla Mamut / TRIAL, Frank Morawietz / Franco-German Youth Office, and Nicolas Moll / Centar André Malraux.
 During the workshop in Prijedor it was decided to organize these gatherings on an annual basis.
 After two years in the Western Balkans, the third annual workshop and study trip took place in France, in October 2012, and the fourth in October 2013 in Germany and at the German-Polish border.
-In October 2014, the annual gathering took place in Kosovo and Macedonia, and in October 2015 in Belgium.
-Since 2014, it is foreseen to alternate each year one program in South Eastern Europe and one in Western/Central Europe.
+Since 2014, the annual Memory Lab-gatherings alternate between South-Eastern Europe and Western/Central Europe: 2014 in Kosovo and Macedonia, 2015 in Belgium, 2016 in Serbia, 2017 in Spain, and 2019 in Albania.

-For more information about each workshop/study trip click here.
+For more information about each workshop/study trip go to the page ‘Activities / Annual workshops and study trips’.

-The contacts which have been established through the platform and especially during the annual gatherings have contributed to develop other activities by different associates of the platform.
+The contacts which have been established through the platform and especially during the annual gatherings have contributed to developing other activities by different associates of the platform.

-To see examples of these joint activities click here.
+To see examples of these joint activities go to the page ‘Activities / Joint activities.

 The platform is a work in progress which has grown through its annual activities and on the basis of the needs and interests of the actively contributing participants.
 Launched under the name “Dealing with difficult pasts in the Western Balkans and Western/Central Europe” in 2010/11, it was renamed “Memory Lab” in 2013, with the subtitle “Trans-European Platform for Exchange on History and Remembrance”.

 “Memory Lab” is an informal platform which is based on the cooperation and commitment of different organizations and associates.
 The platform was launched in 2010/11 by a team gathering four organizations: the Youth Initiative for Human Rights (YIHR) BiH, Documenta – Centar for Dealing with the past (Croatia), the French-German Youth Office (FGYO) (Berlin/Paris) and the Centre Malraux Sarajevo (BiH/France).
-The annual gatherings are organized by a coordination team in direct cooperation with members of the platform from the country where the gathering is taking place.
-Currently the coordination team is composed of: Alma Masic (YIHR BiH), Tamara Banjeglav (independant historian), Frank Morawietz (French-German Youth Office), and Nicolas Moll (historian and Partner of crossborder factory).
+The annual gatherings are organized by a coordination team in direct cooperation with other members of the platform, especially from the country where the gathering is taking place.
+Currently the coordination team is composed of: Alma Masic (Barcelona, freelance trainer), Tamara Banjeglav (Zagreb, independant historian), Frank Morawietz (Berlin, Special representative of the French-German Youth Office for South-East Europe), and Nicolas Moll (Sarajevo, freelance historian and trainer at Partner of crossborder factory).

 In January 2013, a “strategy group” held a meeting in Berlin in order to develop proposals concerning the future development of the platform which are discussed at the annual gatherings.
 This meeting gathered the coordination team plus the following associates who had expressed the wish to participate: Laura Boerhout, Griet Broosens, Frederick Hadley, Matthias Heyl, Melina Sadikovic, Jacqueline Niesser, Juliane Tomann.